sinatra/sinatra-recipes/helpers/partials.md

 let's step it up a notch.

 ### _underscore Naming Convention
-First off: Rails uses a convention where partials are named beginning with an underscore, but can be referenced by using a symbol with the template name sans underscore.
+Rails uses a convention where partials are named beginning with an underscore, but can be referenced by using a symbol with the template name sans underscore.